Karpus4/Karpus4/README.md

 - 👋 Hi, I’m @Karpus4/Baeri
-- 👀 I’m currently programming discord-bots with js via autocode
+- 👀 I’m currently programming discord-bots with js using @autocode
 - 📫 You can reach me via discord: Baeri#6269